PeterKassenaar/voorbeeldenAngular2/README.md

 Zelf, of met uw bedrijf of organisatie een Angular 2(+) training volgen?
 Bekijk de agenda op https://kassenaar.com/calendar/ of neem contact op met info@kassenaar.com.

-# Workshops Angular
+# [English:] Workshops Angular

 Workshops, exercises and demo's on the training Angular Fundamentals (Peter Kassenaar <mailto:info@kassenaar.com>) All examples are on `Angular 4.3.0` or higher, unless otherwise noted.

-Workshops and exercises are updated to `Angular 6.0.0`.
+Workshops and exercises are updated to `Angular 7.0.2`.

 ## Usage